kokkos/kokkos-core-wiki/StdMinMaxElement.md

   KOKKOS_INLINE_FUNCTION
   bool operator()(const ValueType1& a,
                   const ValueType2& b) const {
-    // here one can put any custom logic to return true if a is less than b return a < b;
+   // here we use < but one can put any custom logic to return true if a is less than b
+    return a < b;
   }

   KOKKOS_INLINE_FUNCTION
   bool operator()(const volatile ValueType1& a,
                   const volatile ValueType1& b) const {
-    // here one can put any custom logic to return true if a is less than b return a < b;
+    // here we use < but one can put any custom logic to return true if a is less than b return a < b;
   }